fcannizzaro/genshin-deck/README.md

 # Genshin Impact Daily for Stream Deck

-Show the current Resin, the Spiral Abyss countdown, the Teapot coins, Daily Commissions, Expeditions, Wish Banner, etc ...
+Actions for Live Resin, Spiral Abyss, Daily Commissions, Expeditions, Wish Banners, etc ...

 > At this moment this plugin works only with **GENSHIN IMPACT GLOBAL**